Medical claim processing – a complete guide

 Initial review

-The claim will run through an algorithm that checks for illegible content, typos, inaccurate data, or duplicate charges.
-If there are errors, the patient or the healthcare provider must re-submit the claim, or the insurance company may reject it.
+If there are inaccuracies, such as common medical coding errors, the patient or the healthcare provider must re-submit the claim, or the insurance company may reject it.

 Eligibility assessment

-The insurance company pays the claim if the patient’s plan covers the services.
-Depending on the plan coverage and benefits, the company may pay for the entire cost or a portion.
+Depending on the plan coverage and benefits, health insurance companies may pay for the entire cost or a portion.
 The patient is responsible for paying the remaining fee.

 Repricing